Blendify/blender-manual/blender_docs/manual/render/freestyle/export_svg.rst

 complex results that are impossible to achieve in SVG.

-There are extended options for the exporter, located at the specific panels of the Freestyle renderer at the Render Layers context tab of the Properties editor.
-Those options are located at the Freestyle Line Style SVG Export panel, at the bottom of the context tab.
+There are extended options for the exporter, located at the specific panels of the Freestyle renderer at the Render Layers tab of the Properties editor.
+Those options are located at the Freestyle Line Style SVG Export panel, at the bottom of the tab.

 The properties that can be exported are: